Positioning of the Master Design

 Our course has its own methodology, linked in three learning lines: Design Research, Storytelling and New Practices.
 Our curriculum offers workshops, lectures and coaching sessions in which the changing perspectives within this methodology are continuously discussed.

-In four semesters, the students work on increasing independence.
-In the first semester, they explore their design goal.
+In the first semester, students explore their design goal.
 They find first answers to underlying questions through methods offered by the study programme.
 In the second semester, they define themselves by choosing and tweaking the methods that suit them best.
 In the third semester, they become firmly established in their approach and deepen their knowledge to reach their design goal, in order to position themselves in their network with their own methodology and corresponding designs in the fourth semester.

 Design Research